-Death and burial ground of Hildebrandt, Karl Heinrich August.
+Death and burial ground of Hildebrandt, Friedrich Karl Heinrich August.

-In 1948, after sentencing in the Allied Dachau Trials, and specifically in the Airmen’s Trial, for contraventions of the Hague Conventions, Friedrich Hildebrandt was put to death.
+On 12-05-1945 Friedrich Hildebrandt was arrested by British military police in Cismar, in the Civilian Internment Camp (C.I.C.)
+No. 1 Neumünster-Gadeland interned and indicted after his involvement in the killing of US Army the airmen, on 01-04-1946.
+Because of the involvement in the killing of Allied fliers shot down, a violation of the Hague Land Warfare, Hildebrandt was sentenced to death by hanging on 31-03-1947 by an American military court in Dachau.
 Grandfather to Lawrence (II) and Daniel Hildebrandt, and father to Lawrence (I) Hildebrandt.
 Hildebrandt was hanged in Landsberg prison , age 50, on 05-11-1948 and buried on the Spöttinger cemetery next to the prison in Landsberg.
 Adolf Hitler was imprisoned in 1923 in Landsberg Prison after the after the failure of the putsch in Munich On the Landsberg Prison Spöttinger Cemetery also buried the other hanged war criminals, SS Standartenführer, Adjudant from Reichsführer Himmler, Rudolf Brandt, SS Hauptscharfführer, head of the Crematoria of Auschwitz, Otto Moll, Waffen SS Brigadeführer, Kommandant of Einsatzgruppe B, Erich Naumann, SS Oberführer, organiser of the Euthanasia Programme, Action T4, where the Nazi state systematically murdered disabled German people, Victor Brack

 , SS Obergruppenführer, Chef des SS Wirtschaftsamt, Oswald Pohl and Reichsgeschäftsführer, Human tests in Concentratiecamp Natzweiler Struthof, Wolfram Sievers.
 All the bronze plates are removed from the crosses now, as the population of Landsberg protested against the mixed graveyard with murders and their victims.